-Three treatment train options were investigated for this precinct.
-The treatment train associated with catchment 1 (sub-catchments C1 and C2) is proposed to be located in the vicinity of the wetland denoted as "B" in the 2005 PTDWP.
+Four treatment train options were investigated for this precinct.

+For all options the treatment train associated with catchment 1 (sub-catchments C1 and C2) is proposed to be located in the vicinity of the wetland denoted as "B" in the 2005 PTDWP.
 This wetland is approximately 11,000 m2 in area.
 In the PTDWP it does encroach from 44 Mitchell Road onto 70 Wells Street.
 One of the design criteria for the current project is that the wetland should not encroach on the Wells Street property.

-The treatment train associated with catchment 2 (sub-catchment C4) is proposed to be located within the precinct.
+In Options 1, 2 and 3 the treatment train associated with catchment 2 (sub-catchment C4) is proposed to be located within the precinct.